The score obtained per note depends on a number of factors:

 Ais the accuracy of the note, as shown in the following table:

 Accuracy Perfect Great Good Bad Miss A 1.00 0.88 0.80 0.40 0.00

 - In the case of a hold,

 Ais equal to the accuracy of the start multiplied by the accuracy of the end.
 As an example, if the player achieved a great for both the start and the end of the note,

 Cis the position of the note in the combo string, as shown in the following table:

 Combo Length 1 - 50 51 - 100 101 - 200 201 - 400 401 - 600 601 - 800 801+ C 1.00 1.10 1.15 1.20 1.25 1.3 1.35

 Tis the type of note, and is equal to 1.00 for a normal note, or 1.25 for a hold.
 Whether the note contains a star or an event token does not affect this value, and dual notes are counted as two normal notes.

-Mis attribute of the member the note is directed toward, and is equal to 1.00 if the attributes of the song and the member do not match, or 1.10 if they do match.
+Mis the attribute of the member towards which the note is directed, and is equal to 1.00 if the attributes of the song and the member do not match, or 1.10 if they do match.